Trick-or-treating: Local variants

-U.S. and Canada
+United States and Canada

-Children of the St. Louis, Missouri, area are expected to perform a joke, usually a simple Halloween-themed pun or riddle, before receiving any candy; this "trick" earns the "treat".
-Children in Des Moines, Iowa also tell jokes or otherwise perform before receiving their treat.
+Children of both the St. Louis, Missouri, and Des Moines, Iowa, areas are expected to perform a joke, usually a simple Halloween-themed pun or riddle, before receiving any candy; this "trick" earns the "treat".
+In addition, trick-or-treating in the Des Moines area is arranged on a different night preceding Halloween, known as Beggar's night, with the expectation it will reduce mischief and keep children safer from adult parties and drunk driving that may occur on Halloween proper.

 In some parts of Canada, children sometimes say "Halloween apples" instead of "trick or treat".
 This probably originated when the toffee apple was a popular type of candy.
 Apple-giving in much of Canada, however, has been taboo since the 1960s when stories (of almost certainly questionable authenticity) appeared of razors hidden inside Halloween apples; parents began to check over their children's fruit for safety before allowing them to eat it.
 In Quebec, children also go door to door on Halloween.
 However, in French-speaking neighbourhoods, instead of "Trick or treat", they will simply say "Halloween", though it traditionally used to be "La charité, s'il-vous-plaît" ("Charity, please").

 Trunk-or-treat

 Some organizations around the United States and Canada sponsor a "trunk-or-treat" on Halloween night (or, on occasion, a day immediately preceding Halloween, or a few days from it, on a weekend, depending on what is convenient).
 Trunk-or-treating is done from parked car to parked car in a local parking lot, often at a school or church.
 The activity makes use of the open trunks of the cars, which display candy, and often games and decorations.
 Some parents regard trunk-or-treating as a safer alternative to trick-or-treating, while other parents see it as an easier alternative to walking the neighborhood with their children.

 This annual event began in the mid-1990s as a "fall festival" for an alternative to trick-or-treating, but became "trunk-or-treat" two decades later.
-Some have called for more city or community group-sponsored trunk-or-treats, so they can be more inclusive.
+This change was primarily due to "discomfort with some of Halloween's themes."
+Some churches and church leaders have attempted to connect with the cultural phenomenon of Halloween, viewing it as an opportunity for cultural engagement with the Gospel.
+But some have called for more city or community group-sponsored trunk-or-treats, so they can be more inclusive.
 By 2006 these had become increasingly popular.